trentm/node-bunyan/README.md

 ugly message on stderr from Bunyan (along with the traceback) and the field in your log record will be replaced with a short error message.*

-# Future

-See "TODO.md", but basically:

-- More std serializers.
-See TODO.md.

-- Spec'ing and enforcing the fields (from dap's section in eng guide).

-- Syslog support.
-Ring-buffer support for storing last N debug messages (or whatever) in memory to support debugability without too much log load.

-- More `bunyan` output formats and filtering features.

-- Think about a bunyan dashboard that supports organizing and viewing logs from multiple hosts and services.